by Rico Trebeljahr

 And a few more by other photographers:

-Two photographed by Alex Hyde.
+Two were photographed by Alex Hyde.
 He's on Instagram and has a website too.

 alex-hyde alex-hyde

 The next four were photographed by Jonathan Crowther.
-He writes extensively about microscopy and diatoms on his website too. klaus-kemp-25 klaus-kemp-30 klaus-kemp-31 klaus-kemp-32
+He writes extensively about microscopy and diatoms on his company website and shares beautiful, highly detailed, microscopic pictures on his private website too. klaus-kemp-25 klaus-kemp-30 klaus-kemp-31 klaus-kemp-32

 The next two were photographed by Dr. Stephen Nagy.
 He has participated in the Nikon Small World Photography Competition and runs an old website collecting info on diatoms.